 *Listening Excerpts extracted from The Junior Circle Listening Playlist

 Article and Playlist by Dr. Alyssa Koay and Dr. Tang Tee Tong from The Music Circle Singapore.
 Images courtesy of The Music Circle Singapore.

 The Music Circle is a music education collective established with a vision to build a strong community of music lovers, and to make a positive difference in children’s lives.
+The Music Circle offers violin lessons in Singapore as well as piano lessons in Singapore.
 For more information, visit The Music Circle’s website.

 This feature is brought to you by The Music Circle.